rism-digital/rism.info/_posts/en/2021-12/2021-12-16-rism-how-is-it-good-for-musicians.md

 The presentation also included a few sobering insights gained from a small poll carried out among performing musicians, suggesting that those lacking a more scholarly component in their educational background rarely make use of RISM – a tendency that higher music education institutions and RISM should fight shoulder to shoulder.

-In the meantime [a recording of Professor Schwindt’s talk](https://youtu.be/C81Mqg2Je7E?t=72){:blank} has become available, and we warmly recommend listening to it in its entirety (shared here with kind permission):
+In the meantime [a recording of Professor Schwindt’s talk](https://youtu.be/C81Mqg2Je7E?t=104){:blank} has become available, and we warmly recommend listening to it in its entirety (shared here with kind permission):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/C81Mqg2Je7E?start=72" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C81Mqg2Je7E?start=104" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+&nbsp;
+&nbsp;